m-tosch/mu/README.md

 ## Tests

-After successfully building the project w/cmake, you can run the unit tests locally from the command line:
+After successfully building the project with cmake, you can run the unit tests locally from the command line:

 ```cmd
 cd build/tests && ./mu_tests